rjrdelatorre/ai-case-study/README.md

 ## Results

 * What has been the business impact of this company so far?
+Hard to say financially, but in terms of product impact, they already have something that works.

 * What are some of the core metrics that companies in this field use to measure success?
 How is your company performing based on these metrics?